mferretti34/The_Eovaldi_Turnaround/README.md

 # Continuing the conversation:
 The main reason why I was inspired to do this project was because while reading that article above, I identified Nathan Eovaldi as a guy who fit that similar profile as Robbie; a righty power-arm with a deep mix off secondary pitches who proved to make a turnaround during 2021.
-One can expand on this project by identifying other pitchers who fit a similar profile as Eovaldi and Ray, I bet one could find a number of pitchers with a similar profile who have struggled for one reason or the other.
+One can expand on this project by identifying other pitchers who fit a similar profile as Eovaldi and Ray (Baseball-Savant's Player Similarity tool is a great place to start), I bet one could find a number of pitchers with a similar profile who have struggled for one reason or the other.
 Try to find out what those reasons are, is he not throwing the ball over the plate consitently enough?
 What does his walk rate look like?
 Is he using his arsenal as efficiently as possible?
-Work smart not hard, control the zone, control the cound and keep hitters guessing.
+Work smart not hard.
+Control the zone, control the count and keep hitters guessing.